The Awful Green Things from Outer Space: Weapons

 During the game, crew members will grab and use various weapons.
 While the actual action of a given weapon type is randomized for each game, weapons have certain characteristics which always remain the same.
 This includes things such as the range of the weapon (i.e., how far away it can be used) and whether it is re-usable.
 Weapons function according to the following table:

 Scoring

-Once all of the crew members have been killed or escaped, a score value is calculated for both players based on the game resolution.
-If some crew members escape, victory depends on the number of crew members which escape and make it back to their home planet.
 Scores are calculated according to the following table:

 If the crew escapes, the crew player may play through a short epilogue which determines whether or not each escape boat actually made it back home successfully.
 This is done by reading through a very short series of text passages, while making choices and rolling a die to determine what happens (much like a gamebook).

 Reception

 In the January–February 1980 edition of The Space Gamer (Issue No. 26), Steve Jackson liked the original boxed set published by TSR, saying, "If you like slightly-wacky short games, find a copy of this one.
 You won't regret it."

 In the August–September 1980 edition of White Dwarf magazine (Issue 20), John Olsen gave the TSR boxed set game an average score of 7 out of 10, noting that "Unfortunately, luck plays a large part in the outcome."
 However, Olsen concluded, "I quite enjoyed playing this wild and crazy game."

 In the January 1989 edition of Dragon (Issue 141), Jim Bambra reviewed the boxed set produced by Steve Jackson Games in 1989, and concluded, "If you like fun board games, don’t miss this one, or you’ll never forgive yourself."